linkthegamer/linkthegamer.github.io/_posts/Amelia.markdown

 "Don't want you and the ice cream to melt into a soup on me now... well, not till you're both inside of me."

 She chides as she sits back and grabs the spoon, digging it into one of the scoops.
 You watch as she moves the spoon to her opening mouth.
 You watch as she slowly inserts that creamy treat into her muzzle and closes her lips around the spoon before pulling it out empty.
 She would savor the mouthful for a moment before swallowing it down, a lump forming in her throat before disappearing behind her collar.
 Just like you will soon enough.

+Soon the mounds of frozen dairy are mostly gone.
+To your surprise the cheetah puts away the spoon and grabs her chopsticks again, she expertly works them between your sides so they are holding you up by your armpits as she raises you to her mouth.

+"Thank you for being such a good little mousie, I hope you enjoy your trip as much as i do your sacrifice."

+With that those black thin lips part.
+You are greated with a full few into that yawning pink abyss and blasted with the scents of ice cream, sushi, and a hit of fellow rodents.
+The smell is quite strong.
+However you can't look away.